Admissions - January 2023

 Conestoga College offers the ability for a degree completion in the Bachelor of Business Administration (Honours) - Accounting, Audit and Information Technology program.

-Conestoga College has been granted a consent by the Minister of Colleges and Universities to offer this applied degree for a five-year term starting January 31, 2017.
+Conestoga College has been granted a consent by the Minister of Colleges and Universities to offer this applied degree for a seven-year term starting May 9, 2022.
 Conestoga College shall ensure that all students admitted to the above named program during the period of consent will have the opportunity to complete the program within a reasonable time frame.
 Application to the Ministry for renewal of the consent to deliver is a prescribed and cyclical requirement for all degree programs at all Ontario colleges.

 The College reserves the right to alter information including requirements and fees and to cancel at any time a program, course, or program major or option; to change the location and/or term in which a program or course is offered; to change the program curriculum as necessary to meet current competencies in the job market or for budgetary reasons; or to withdraw an offer of admission both prior to and after its acceptance by an applicant or student because of insufficient applications or registrations, over-acceptance of offers of admission, budgetary constraints, or for other such reasons.
 In the event the College exercises such a right, the College’s sole liability will be the return of monies paid by the applicant or student to the College.
 Students actively registered in cohort delivered programs who take longer than the designed program length of time to complete their studies are accountable for completing any new or additional courses that may result due to changes in the program of study.
 Unless otherwise stated, students registered in non-cohort delivered programs must complete the program of study within seven years of being admitted to the program.